acsjumpi/ueba-poc/README.md

 # User and Entity Behavior Analytics (UEBA) POC

 A comprehensive proof-of-concept for User and Entity Behavior Analytics (UEBA) on Databricks, detecting anomalous user behavior through statistical analysis, machine learning, and behavioral baselining.
+Includes full MLflow integration for experiment tracking, model registry, and serving endpoints with support for air-gapped/offline deployments.

 ## Table of Contents